CodingGagan/markdown_test/apis/diagnostic-apis/api-events.md

 # Events API

-Kubecost emits events when certain things happen.
+nOps emits events when certain things happen.
 Those events are also recorded in an event log in the interest of diagnosing problems.

-{% swagger method="get" path="/log" baseUrl="http://<your-kubecost-address>/model/etl" summary="Events API" %}
+{% swagger method="get" path="/log" baseUrl="http://<your-nOps-address>/model/etl" summary="Events API" %}
 {% swagger-description %}
 Accesses the most recent events in the event log
 {% endswagger-description %}